 Computational Regulatory Genomics

-We have recently made significant progress in understanding how DNA sequence features specify cell-type specific mammalian enhancer activity by using kmer-based SVM machine learning approaches.
+We have recently made significant progress in understanding how DNA sequence features specify cell-type specific mammalian enhancer activity using machine learning, and how enhancer-gene networks control cell-fate decisions and contribute to human disease.
 For details, see:

 - A method to predict the impact of regulatory variants from DNA sequence.
 Lee D, Gorkin DU, Baker M, Strober BJ, Asoni AL, McCallion AS, Beer, MA.
 Nature Genetics 2015.